Günther Lütjens: Nazi Germany

-On 30 January 1933, the Nazi Party, under the leadership of Adolf Hitler, came to power in Germany, and began to rearm the navy.
+On 30 January 1933, the Nazi Party, under the leadership of Adolf Hitler, came to power in Germany, and began to rearm its forces, including the Navy.
 In 1935, the Reichsmarine was renamed the Kriegsmarine.

 On 16 September 1933, Lütjens received command of and sailed around the world for good will visits.
 (Note: Taken from a written statement by Lütjens to the crew and Karlsruhe press) Burkard Freiherr von Müllenheim-Rechberg, the most senior officer to survive Bismarcks last battle, was an officer cadet on Karlsruhe at the time of Lütjens' command.
 Lütjens took Karlsruhe on its fourth training cruise.
 Karlsruhe left Kiel on 22 October 1934.
 The ship sailed via Skagen, the Azores and Trinidad on the east coast of South America, passed the Cape Horn, up the west coast of South, Middle and North America to Vancouver.
 At Callao (25 January – 6 February 1935) they joined in the 400-year celebration of Peru.
 Karlsruhe returned to Kiel on 15 June 1935, travelling through the Panama Canal to Houston, Charlestown and Vigo, Spain.